nabeelvalley/docs/src/content/blog/2020/29-09/text-fragments.md

 description: Link to, and highlight, content on any part of a Web page with the Text Fragment directive
 ---

----
-published: true
-title: URL Text Fragments
-subtitle: 29 September 2020
-description: Link to, and highlight, content on any part of a Web page with the Text Fragment directive
----

 When linking to a webpage it can be useful to link to a specific part of a page.
 Using a hash in the URl you can link to the `id` attribute in the HTML of a page

 For example, `https://my.website.com#overview` would link to the element with `id="overview"` in the HTML